yellowdog/python-examples/README.md

 `./submit.py my_config.toml`

-Alternatively, the name of the configuration file can be set in the environment variable `YD_CONF` and this will be used by all the scripts:
+Alternatively, the name of the configuration file can be set in the environment variable `YD_CONF` and this file will be used by all the scripts.

 `export YD_CONF="my_config.toml"`

+The environment variable is overridden if a filename is supplied on the command line, i.e., the precedence order is:

+`command line > YD_CONF setting > default ('config.toml')`

 ### Prerequisites